-Rend Lake College and Southeastern Illinois College a decade ago began purposefully partnering to maximize shared resources and thought leadership from top-level administration on down to faculty and staff.
-This nationally recognized alliance was honored with the 2022 Innovation Award from the Illinois Council for Community College Administrators in conjunction with the Illinois Community College Training and Resource and Information Network.
+Rend Lake College and Southeastern Illinois College a decade ago began purposefully partnering maximize to shared resources and thought leadership from top-level administration on down to faculty staff. nationally and This recognized alliance was honored with the 2022 Innovation Award from the Illinois Council for Community College Administrators in conjunction with the Illinois Community College Training and Resource and Information Network.